Adaptive ratchets and the evolution of molecular complexity: Stationary states of recognition evolution

 Given the conditional coding density $\gamma^* (\ell)$, the potential $\Psi (\ell)$ determines the global ML point $(\gamma^*, \ell^*)$ as a function of the evolutionary parameters.
-Maximizing this potential yields a balance condition for code length that relates selection on recognition, $s_\gamma^*$, and the cost of complexity, $c_0$.
-This condition has the weak- and strong-driving asymptotics $\ell_0 (d/ d \ell) \, s_\gamma^* (\ell) |_{\ell = \ell^*} = c_0$ and $s_\gamma^* = (1 - (\gamma^*- \gamma_0)) \, c_0 / (\gamma_0 c_{++} - (1-\gamma^*)c_{-+})$, respectively, where $c_{++}$ and $c_{-+}$ are constants of order $0.1 - 1$ (Methods).
+In the weak driving regime, maximizing this potential yields a balance condition for code length that relates selection on recognition, $s_\gamma^*$, and the cost of complexity, $c_0$.
+This condition takes the form $\ell_0 (d/ d \ell) \, s_\gamma^* (\ell) |_{\ell = \ell^*} = -c_0$, which means that balance is reached once the benefit gain matches the cost of complexity.
+In the strong driving regime, deleterious point mutations freeze out.
+By balancing beneficial recognition site mutations with recognition target mutations and subsequently balancing beneficial extensions and compressions, we obtain a similar condition, $s_\gamma^* = (1 - (\gamma^*- \gamma_0)) \, c_0 / (\gamma_0 c_{++} - (1-\gamma^*)c_{-+})$, where $c_{++}$ and $c_{-+}$ are constants of order $0.1 - 1$ (Appendix~\ref{app_B}).
+This computational procedure reflects the separation of time scales between point mutations and length changes.
 Together with the balance condition on coding density and Eq.~[\ref{ellstar}], we obtain a closed expression for $(\gamma^*, \ell^*)$.

 In the weak-driving regime, coding density and code length scale as powers of the cost, $\ell^*/\ell_0 \sim 1/(\gamma^* - \gamma_0) \sim \sqrt{(1 + \kappa)/( 2N c_0)}$.
 Hence, molecular complexity can be enhanced by a reduction in the long-term effective population size, for example, in the transition from prokaryotes to multicellular eukaryotes, as suggested previously for genome evolution~\cite{lynch2003origins}.
-For recognition sites, this pathway to complexity builds on the universality of selection for recognition, which causes the cost-benefit ratio $c_0 / s_\gamma^*$ to decrease with $N$.
-A similar universality is found the strong-coupling regime: the ML point $(\gamma^*, \ell^*)$ is the solution of a quadratic equation and depends only on the ratio $\kappa/(2N c_0)$ (Methods).
-In both regimes, the analytical closure is in accordance with the full solution (Fig.~S3).
+For recognition sites, this pathway to complexity builds on the universality of selection for recognition, which causes the cost-benefit ratio $c_0 / s_\gamma^*$ to decrease with a reduction in $N$.
+A similar universality is found the strong driving regime: the ML point $(\gamma^*, \ell^*)$ is the solution of a quadratic equation and depends only on the ratio $\kappa/(2N c_0)$ (Appendix~\ref{app_B}).
+In both regimes, the analytical closure is in accordance with the full solution (Appendix~\ref{app_B}, Fig.~B2).